Russia rights groups fear crackdown as law changes

 Golos plans to open an account to collect donations from Russians in the hope it can end its need to seek grants abroad - mainly from the United States and Europe.

-The NGO law is likely to be rammed quickly through the State Duma and the Federation Council upper house, underlining its importance to Putin as he tries to stifle the biggest protests against his rule since he first rose to power in 2000.
+The law is likely to be rammed quickly through the State Duma and the Federation Council upper house, where United Russia holds a majority, underlining its importance to Putin as he tries to stifle the biggest protests against his rule since he first rose to power in 2000.

-"It won't even take a month," said Tamara Morshchanova, another member of the Kremlin human rights council, whose recommendations have made little impact on Putin.
+"It won't even take a month," said Tamara Morshchanova, another member of the Kremlin human rights council, whose recommendations have largely been ignored by Putin since his return to the presidency in May.

-The ruling party says the draft law matches similar legislation in the West and is not part of a broader crackdown.
+The ruling party says the draft law matches similar legislation in the West.
+It was drawn up after a series of moves to crack down on seven months of protests since Putin returned to the Kremlin after four years as prime minister.

+Federal investigators raided the homes of protest organisers before a big rally last month and a law was rushed through parliament pushing up fines and punishment for demonstrators who step out of line.

 Putin has now been in power for 12 years as prime minister or president, and could rule the world's largest country for the next 12 years if he is re-elected in 2018.